An ongoing investigation into meat contaminated with drug-resistant bacteria has confirmed 152 people have been sickened.

 Using samples from 10 infected Washington pork eaters, a specialized CDC lab determined all of the isolates had developed resistance to the antibiotics ampicillin, streptomycin, sulfisoxazole, and tetracycline.

-This type of resistance is not uncommon in modern farming as antibiotics are often routinely given to animals to promote growth and prevent disease.
-One study of 36 different flocks of broiler chickens in Canada found 64 percent of salmonella samples taken from the birds were resistant to one or more antimicrobials.
+This type of resistance is not uncommon in modern farming as antibiotics are often routinely given to animals to promote growth and prevent disease. in Canada found 64 percent of salmonella samples taken from the birds were resistant to one or more antimicrobials.

 “Contaminated pork, especially with multidrug resistant salmonella, presents a serious problem to consumers,” Carmen Cordova, Ph.D., a microbiologist with the Natural Resources Defense Council, told Healthline.
 “Salmonella can be present already in an animal at slaughter and more contamination can occur as the meat is being processed.”